 (b) An expedited hearing may be set upon request where injury to any part or parts of the body is accepted as compensable by the employer and the issues include medical treatment or temporary disability for a disputed body part or parts.

-(c) A workers’ compensation judge assigned to a case involving a disputed body part or parts may re-designate the expedited hearing as a mandatory settlement conference, receive a pPre-tTrial cConference sStatement pursuant to Labor Code section 5502, close discovery, and schedule the case for trial on the issues presented, if the workers’ compensation judge determines, in consultation with the presiding workers’ compensation judge that the case is not appropriate for expedited determination.
+(c) A workers’ compensation judge assigned to a case involving a disputed body part or parts may re-designate the expedited hearing as a mandatory settlement conference, receive a pPre-tTrial cConference sStatement pursuant to Labor Code section 5502, close discovery, and schedule the case for trial on the issues presented, if the workers’ compensation judge determines, in consultation with the presiding workers’ compensation judge,, that the case is not appropriate for expedited determination.

 (d) Grounds for the re-designation of an expedited hearing includes, but is are not limited to, cases where the direct and cross-examination of the applicant will be prolonged, or where there are multiple witnesses who will offer extensive testimony.